devongarde/ssc/README.txt

 This is an alpha version of ssc.
-Despite heavy testing, it may contain unexpected features.
-If you encounter such an bug, please help improve ssc by collecting the following information (where relevant):
+It may contain unexpected features.
+If you encounter such a delight, please help improve ssc by collecting the following information (where relevant):
 - version of ssc;
 - precise version of the operating system;
 - hardware architecture and system information;